 After choosing the URL format, let’s click the ‘Continue’ button.

 The plugin will now ask you to enter your ‘Site key.’
-You can get this key under your account on the WPML website.
+You can get this key in your account on the WPML website.

-The next option is to choose who will translate your website.
+On the next screen, you’ll need to choose who will translate your website’s content.

 That’s all!
 You have successfully set up WPML to create and manage your multilingual website.